-4. The Czechs are the world’s biggest beer drinkers

-The Czechs have the largest consumption of beer per head of population in Europe, at around 144 litres per year.
+The Czechs have the world’s largest consumption of beer per head of population, at around 144 litres per year.
 Ireland are in 6th place and we wonder how much of their 95 litres per capita is the black stuff!
-The UK comes in at a relatively lowly 12th place.
+The UK comes in at a lowly 25th place with 67 litres.

 The top 8 beer-drinking countries

 - Czech Republic – 191.8 litres per capita

-#### Final draft